When can babies eat prunes?

 Prunes are sold with and without their pits—and both are equally delicious.
 However, what the pitted fruit saves in time, it gives up in flavor and texture.
 Once the pit is removed, the inner flesh is exposed, and the fruit begins to lose some of its potency.
 Look for prunes in see-through containers so you can assess the freshness.
 Fresh prunes are soft and shiny—not hard and dull.

 ★Tip: Plums (and all stone fruits) are heavily sprayed with fungicides, insecticides, and pesticides so it’s a good fruit to buy organic if you can.7 8 9 Organic prunes not only have less of an environmental impact, but they may contain more beneficial phytonutrients.10

 Yes.
-Dried fruit is a choking hazard for babies up to 12 months old.11 Read on for age-appropriate suggestions on how to prepare prunes, and for more information, visit our section on gagging and choking and familiarize yourself with common choking hazards.
+Dried fruit is a choking hazard for babies up to 12 months old.11 Check out our age-appropriate suggestions on how to prepare prunes.

 Is prune a common allergen?